Thanks for your interest in Peace Practices! Here is a bit more information based on your (and frequently asked) questions.

 - Deploy a curriculum that is being both developed and clinically studied to be ready for mainstream grant writing, offering to executives, schools and organizations, and deployment in any dojo or seminar worldwide

 If you are beginning your aikido or professional teaching/facilitation journey, please consider identifying yourself as a student and progressing at your own pace, or as an apprentice with an intensive approach and clear end-date for graduation as an assistant instructor.
 Allow "beginner's mind" to prepare you for a future practicing peace.
-Our focus is and classes are only in the San Francisco Bay Area in 2014, but this will grow over the next several years.
 Please get on our waiting list and join the Peace Practices learning community.

 If you are already a teacher or a practitioner of aikido (at least second kyu) or a Process Arts (group process design and facilitation), please become a colleague adding our tools to your already developing skill set.
 If you are already a teacher or facilitator in some capacity but have no aikido experience you might still be ready to begin as an assistant instructor.
 Let's begin an evaluation process right away.
 No matter where you are get on our lists, join the Peace Practices learning community, and let's figure out together how soon we can support you into your own teaching opportunity.